Expensent

 2. 2.Paste receipts@expensify.com as the destination.
 Expensent forwards as you, from your own authenticated address, so SmartScan attaches the expense to your Expensify account.

-3. 3.Review what it found in the dashboard — grouped by status: ready to forward (has a PDF attachment), portal download (the invoice lives on the vendor's website), needs review, false positive.
+3. 3.Review what it found in the dashboard — grouped by next action: ready to forward, download from portal, needs review, false positive.

-4. 4.Forward any invoice with one click, or create a rule for a specific email + subject pattern so the next invoice like it goes through automatically.
+4. 4.Forward any invoice with one click, or create a rule from an existing email in one click so the next invoice like it goes through automatically.

-5. 5.Backfill in one pass — point Expensent at the last three years of Gmail and let it work through history.
+5. 5.Backfill in one pass — pick a date range in Expensent (a few months, a year, or several years) and let it work through history.
 No Apps Script quota to ration across days.

 Pros: sidesteps the verification trap, works on personal Gmail and Workspace identically, handles backfill (the one thing none of Methods A–D can do well), one-click rule creation from a real example, no scripts to maintain.
 Cons: it's a third-party tool, it's paid, and it asks for a Gmail OAuth scope to read and send mail on your behalf — the usual trade-off for any OAuth-based inbox tool.